Short Information about our Committee in English

 Immediately after the withdrawal of the soviet troops in the north in 1988, people who knew the committee from the refugee camps asked for help to rebuild the schools in their home villages.
 In the following years, more projects were implemented in this area.
 In 2002 the office of VUSAF Afghanistan was moved from Peshawar/Pakistan to Kabul.

-In Mazar-e-Sharif as well as Andkhoi and the surrounding villages in the four northern districts of the province of Faryab, we continue to work together with the schools, in particular with regard to teacher training and training of the school management and caretakers for the repair of the infrastructure.
-As the schools are still growing, there is still great need for further classrooms and training of teachers.
+In Mazar-e-Sharif as well as Andkhoi and the surrounding villages in the four northern districts of the province of Faryab, we continue to work together with the schools, in particular with regard to teacher training and training of the school management and caretakers for the repair of the infrastructure also after the take-over of the Taliban in August 2021.
+We were happy that in those areas, where we have our projects, the girls were able to continue their education, however, at the end of December 2022, the de-facto government also imposed the restrictions in these areas.
+Now girls can attend school only until and including grade 6.

-Because the quality of teaching were low in the rural areas, students of the village are struggling to pass the entry test for university.
-Therefore, we set up an Education Centre (EC).
+Because the quality of teaching was low in the rural areas, students of the village were struggling to pass the entry test for university.
+Therefore, we set up an Education Centre (EC) in 2005/2006.
 Young people who aim to study at university can revise here all school subjects from grade 10.
 For students of grades 7 to 9 we offer courses in mathematics and languages (Pashtoo, Dari and English).
 Additionally, there are English and computer courses.

 Furthermore, there are some cultural activities in the form of calligraphy and painting.
 Every Thursday groups of students and teachers meet to organize games, competitions in poetry and quizzes and perform role plays.
 The EC's library has a good supply of books in Dari and English.